RESOStandards/reso-certification-help/README.md

 ## Performance Metrics
 Performance is measured on:
 * **Average Payload Size:** Indicates how much data was retrieved when sampling the resource selected in the Resources dropdown, with "All" representing the average across all resources found.
-Measured in megabytes (MB).
+Measured in megabytes (MB)
-* **Average Response Time:** Indicates how long, on average, a request to the given server took to complete, measured in seconds (s).
+* **Average Response Time:** Indicates how long, on average, a request to the given server took to complete, measured in seconds (s)
-* **Average Throughput:** Indicates the payload size divided by response time.
-Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
-Measured in megabytes per second (MB/s).
+* **Average Throughput:** Indicates the payload size divided by response time; similar to an Internet speed test, it shows how quickly consumers might expect to retrieve data from the given server, measured in megabytes per second (MB/s)
-* **Estimated Seconds per 1,000 Records:** Indicates the estimated time it takes to retrieve 1,000 records from the server.
-Shows for the specific provider and the industry average.
+* **Estimated Seconds per 1,000 Records:** Indicates the estimated time it takes to retrieve 1,000 records from the server; shows for the specific provider and the industry average

 **N/A:** Indicates that the given recipient has not completed Data Dictionary availability testing yet.

-You may contact RESO at certification@reso.org if you have any questions about interpretting reports.
+Contact certification@reso.org for any questions about reports.

 <br />

 # Data Dictionary Report
 [BACK TO TOP](#table-of-contents)

-The **Data Dictionary Report** allows you to explore and search an organization’s resources, fields, and lookups, along with related usage metrics.
+The **Data Dictionary Report** allows you to explore and search an organization’s resources, fields and lookups, as well as related usage metrics.

 <br />